PriyankaBarik/todoList/ReadMe.md

 2.By default To-Do is "Done"
 3.Created date is current date.
 4.Edited date is current date as well and End date needs to be filled in the following format=YYYY-MM-DD
+5. date will "expired" when due date is over

 **********************************************************************************
 Tech Stacks: